How to Keep Your Eyes Healthy

 |

 After prolong use of the computer or other digital devices, it is not uncommon to experience eyestrain, headaches, dry eyes, and other symptoms that cause stress on the visual system.
-You can reduce or even avoid the discomfort of these symptoms by following a few precautionary measures.
+You can reduce or even avoid the discomfort of these symptoms by following a few precautionary measures in the office and at home.

 - First, observe your workstation conditions paying close attention to the following ergonomic recommendations for computer monitor placement.
 Most importantly, computer workstations should be strategically placed in a room that allows you to face into an open space beyond the computer screen.
 This will give you the opportunity to be able to focus on objects at a distance to periodically rest the eyes.
 Equally important is the location of the monitor.
 While in the seated position, place the monitor directly in front of you approximately an arm’s length away.
 Monitors should be placed so that the top of the screen is at eye level and at a distance of 18 to 24 inches from the face to reduce stress on the eyes and neck.

-- For an overall stress buster, take visual and mental breaks.
-To relieve the eye muscle of the strain involved from working close-up, take frequent breaks every 15 to 20 minutes by looking away into the distance for two to three minutes.
-After every hour or two, physically remove yourself from your workstation and other devices and be sure to stretch the arms, neck, and shoulders.
+- For an overall stress buster, follow the 20–20–20 rule: every 20 minutes, look at something 20 feet away for at least 20 seconds to relax your eye muscles.
+Additionally, after every hour or two, physically remove yourself from your workstation and other devices and be sure to stretch the arms, neck, and shoulders.

 |